 Definition

 Leadership plays an important role in the field of management, and it has been identified that effective leadership plays a crucial in influencing the performance of an organization.
-Leadership is the process of making other people to follow.
+Leadership is the process of influencing other people.
 It is a very important aspect of management but differs from it.
-A leader with effective leadership practices can influence the people and, thereby, achieve the goals of the organization.
+A leader with effective leadership practices can influence people and, thereby, achieve the goals of the organization.

 (Chemers, 2014) stated that leadership is followed by a process, wherein common task is achieved, and it is based on influencing socially.
 It is the activity of bringing together all the functions and activities to be undertaken by the people so as to accomplish the goals.
 In support to the definition provided by (Fairholm, 2011) said that leadership is the process of making others act in order to achieve the goals.
 The major component is that carrying out activities to achieve the goals.
 In spite of this, (Ricketts C. & Ricketts, J., 2010) contradicted both the authors and suggested that it a series of actions to be carried out by people.
 It is a continuous and never-ending process that keeps on going for a longer period of time.